ftvkyo/statorio/README.md

 1. Copy `.env.base` to `.env` and fill in the blanks
     - `FACTORIO_APPDIR` is the path to the Factorio Application directory
 2. Run `docker-compose up`
-    - You might need to update `user: "1000:1000"` in the `docker-compose.yml` if your user id is not `1000`
+    - You will need to update `user: "1000:1000"` in the `docker-compose.yml` if your user / group id is not `1000`
 3. Open Grafana on http://localhost:3000

 ## Tips